Aravindkaspe/PSD-Team7-Project/README.md

 ## Installation

-Clone the repository.
+1. Clone the repository.
+2. Installations of NodeJs: Install NodeJs v20/14.0 version from the below URL https://nodejs.org/en/download/prebuilt-installer
-Navigate to the Source directory.
+3. Navigate to the Source directory.
-Install dependencies with npm install.
+4. Install dependencies with npm install.

 ## Run the application: